Unsupervised Machine Learning with JavaScript

 }

-We will be using the salary and the creditCardSpend values and feed that to the clustering algorithm.
+We’ll pull the salary and creditCardSpend values and feed them to the clustering algorithm.

 The application’s architecture

-Since these JSON documents are stored in a NoSQL database we need to also use a connector to retrieve the documents and in our case, since we are using MarkLogic, we'll be using the MarkLogic Node.js Client API to connect to the database and to query for the documents.
+The JSON documents live in a NoSQL database, so we need a connector to retrieve them.
+Since we’re using MarkLogic, we’ll use the MarkLogic Node.js Client API to connect and query.

-We'll also be using Express as a webserver and we'll create an API endpoint to return the clustered data, as well as serve an index.html file where we'll plot the clusters on a chart.
+We’ll also run Express as a web server, create an API endpoint that returns the clustered data, and serve an index.html file where we plot the clusters on a chart.

 Use k-NN from Node.js